 The Bank's policy is to designate equity investments as FVOCI when those investments are held for purposes other than to generate investment returns.
 When this election is used, fair value gains and losses are recognised in OCI and are not subsequently reclassified to profit or loss, including on disposal.
 Impairment losses (and reversal of impairment losses) are not reported separately from other changes in fair value.
 Dividends are recognised when the Bank's right to receive payments is established.

 viii) Financial liabilities

 Classification and subsequent measurement

 Financial liabilities are classified and subsequently measured at amortised cost.

-viii) Financial liabilities ...continued
+- b) Financial assets and liabilities ... continued - viii) Financial liabilities ... continued

 Derecognition